 The advertisement for a sexy off the shoulder tunic boldly claimed, “The Must-Have Top for Spring.”
 I might wear that top once, and then it will just hang in my closet because it is so memorable.
 It isn’t for me!
 I have learned that trendy items do not make me look younger and stylish; they make me look like I am trying too hard, and they waste my money.
 A well made classic tee in a solid neutral color with a scoop neck and three-quarter sleeves would be a better choice for me.
 I can wear it a hundred times in many different ways by adding accessories.
 I will look appropriate and true to myself each time I wear it.

 Styling classic pieces in a more modern way can bring new life to what you already have in your closet.
 A current styling tip that is difficult for some of us to embrace is the shorter outer garment over a longer base item.
-I have several cute short jackets, but if I wore them with an equally short top or one that is tucked in, it would show off the fact that I have a thick waist and a very flat behind.
+I have several cute short jackets, but if I wore them with an equally short top or tucked in, it would show off the fact that I have a thick waist and a very flat behind.
 When I wear those short jackets over a longer top and slim-fitting pants, it gives the appearance of a better figure than I have.
 The 1/3 over 2/3 rule comes into play here.
-If I had left off the jacket, the hem of the green tank would have cut my body in half visually, making me look shorter and broader.
+If I had left off the jacket, the green tank’s hem would have cut my body in half visually, making me look shorter and broader.
 Wearing a shorter jacket over a longer top also creates the illusion of a better waistline.

 Over the years, I have identified several guidelines that help me decide for or against things when I shop.
 I know in three seconds if something might work for me.
 These guidelines always help me get dressed quickly and without a lot of frustration.
 It might be helpful to you to share my Styling Points.
 (Yours may be completely different, but I am sharing mine as an example.)